George Darko

 Son of a paramount chief, George Darko was educated at the Presbyterian School at Akropong.
 After playing for an army band entertaining troops in the Middle East, Darko returned to Ghana and formed the Golden Stool Band.
 In the late 1970s the band moved to Germany, where Darko went solo and formed the Bus Stop band in 1982.
 Returning to Akropong in 1988, he was made Tufuhene of Akropong-Akuapim in 1991 with the stool (throne) name of Nana Yaw Ampem Darko.
 In January 2010, he demanded and received apologies from a newspaper which had reported sex allegations in connection with him.
+He was the biological Father of the German Rapper and Singer Manuellsen.

+Death

+George Darko died on 20 March 2024, at the age of 73.
+He had been in palliative care at Tetteh Quarshie Memorial Hospital in Akuapim-Mampong for three months before his death.